gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 }
 ```

 The `@OptionalMethod` annotation designates certain methods as optional, operating under the assumption that callers will verify their availability before invocation.
-This verification can be performed through class type checks  or by inspecting undefined operations via the `listUndefinedOperations(...)` method.
+This verification can be performed through class type checks, by checking if an operation is present via the `isPresentOperation(...)`  or by inspecting undefined operations via the `listUndefinedOperations(...)` method.
 If these safeguards are bypassed and unimplemented methods are invoked anyway, runtime exceptions will occur.
 It is possible to implement fallback behavior for optional methods by supplying a custom handler function through the `extension(...)` calls.
 For example:

 ```java
 Book book = new Book("The Mythical Man-Month");